-arrow-up1390arrow-down1external-linkShouldn’t the Surgeon General Have a Medical License?www.esquire.comMuskyMelon@lemmy.world to politics @lemmy.world · 1 day agomessage-square23linkfedilinkfile-text
+arrow-up1398arrow-down1external-linkShouldn’t the Surgeon General Have a Medical License?www.esquire.comMuskyMelon@lemmy.world to politics @lemmy.world · 2 months agomessage-square23linkfedilinkfile-text

 I’m sure you’re joking, but it’s Surgeon General is to Army General because general in both contexts means “Not limited in scope, area, or application.” (cf “General strike” or “General paralysis of the body”).